 1. Take an honest look at everything you’re doing (or want to be doing) in your business.

 Yes, this takes a bit of time at first, but trust me, it will be worth it.
 You can’t move your business to the next level unless you know where you are right now.

 Think of this as giving yourself time to be the CEO of your business.
 Write down everything you’re doing on a daily, weekly, monthly or quarterly basis.

 If there are ideas or projects that you haven’t had time to implement, you can write those down too.
-We’re not saying all of this needs to get done, we’re just getting it out on paper so you can easily see everything on your plate and make some clear decisions about how to move forward.
+We’re not saying all of this needs to get done.
+We’re just getting it out on paper so you can easily see everything on your plate.
+So you can make some clear decisions about how to move forward.

 2. Make a list of everything that feels like it’s in your zone of genius.

 nts should be on this list, it’s likely there will be some other tasks that make the list too.

 For example, if you love writing and find it to be a great way to connect with your audience, keep writing on your zone of genius list.

 If you love engaging on social media and find that interaction to be an energizing part of your day, then keep social media engagement on your zone of genius list.

 Allow yourself to be honest.
 It doesn’t mean you’re handing over every task that isn’t on your zone of genius list.
 For now, you’re just looking at what tasks you’d ideally like to focus on.